 and Field Association and Chair of the Northeast Conference

 Men’s and Women’s Cross Country Coaches Committee.
 He

 has also served on the USTFCCCA Cross Country Executive

-He holds a bachelor’s degree in molecular, cellular and developmental biology from the University of New Hampshire and a master’s degree in exercise physiology from Michigan State University.
-Green and his wife Wendy reside in Nottingham with their children Dawson and Cassidy.
+He holds a bachelor’s degree in Molecular, Cellular and Developmental Biology from UNH and a master’s degree in Exercise Physiology from Michigan State University.
+Green is married to his wife Wendy and has two children, Dawson and Cassidy.